xnfy520/extjs/docs/guides/command_compiler/README.md

         ...

-`The `save` command takes a snapshot of the current set and stores it under the given name (`nocharts` in the above).
+`The `save` command takes a snapshot of the current set and stores it under the given name (`nocharts` in this example).

-The simplest use of a saved set is the `restore` command.
-This does the reverse and restores the current set to its state at the time of the `save`.
+The simplest use of a saved set is with the `restore` command., which does the reverse and restores the current set to its state at the time of the `save`.

 ## Set Operations